LTC Neil Chaffee

 Houston, TX 77204-6014

 LTC Chaffee grew up in the city of Houston.
 He was commissioned as a 2LT in the Aviation branch upon graduation from Texas A&M University in 1994.
 He earned his flight wings and designation as an Army Aviator in 1995 at Fort Rucker, Alabama.

 LTC Chaffee holds a Bachelor of Science degree from Texas A&M University and a Masters of Military Arts & Science degree from the Army Command & General Staff College.
-LTC Chaffee is a dual-rated Master Army Aviator and has logged more than 4,000 flight hours in multiple rotary and fixed wing aircraft.
-He is an FAA-rated Airline Transport Pilot qualification from the FAA.
+LTC Chaffee has accumulated over 4,000 flight hours as an Army Master Aviator and holds an Airline Transport Pilot qualification from the FAA.
 He assumed duties as the Professor of Military Science at the University of Houston in January 2015.